k-lar/dynomark/README.md

 The only place where that syntax is not required is in the `TABLE` query, where you can use the metadata key directly as shown in the examples below.

-There are 8 metadata fields that are defined by default for every file it processes:
+There are 10 metadata fields that are defined by default for every file it processes:
-- `file.path`: The path of the file
+- `file.path`: The relative path to the file
+- `file.name`: The name of the file, including the file extension
+- `file.shortname`: The name of the file without the file extension
 - `file.folder`: The folder of the file where it's located
 - `file.link`: The markdown link to the file (relative to your current working directory)
 - `file.size`: The size of the file in bytes